Changing How You Talk To Yourself for a Happier Marriage

 The Facts about Negative Self Talk in Marriage

 There are some facts that are worth remembering, though.
+While you remember these, also remember that your husband is (in all likelihood) a good man.

 - The Fact: Everyone goes through these seasons.
 Every single married couple I know has been through these times of negative self talk about their spouse.
 The ones who fight through it end up having a stronger marriage than ever.
 The complaining will drive a wedge in your marriage and the enemy LOVES that.
 1 Peter 5:8 tells us to “Stay alert!
 Watch out for your great enemy, the devil.
 He prowls around like a roaring lion, looking for someone to devour.”
+It’s a good idea to remember that youa re not alone.
+When we blow situations out of proportion they feel like a big deal, but the reality is everyone goes through this and it doesn’t have to be the end of a good marriage.

 The Fix: Stay alert!
 The minute you begin complaining, catch yourself.
 We can’t fix something we don’t notice.
 Even if the complaining is only in your head, take that thought captive!
+You’ll be a better person for it.

 - The Fact: What we think is NOT reality.
 This negative self talk is not necessarily true.
 He may not help with the kids, true.
 But that could be because it’s traditionally been your responsibility.
 Or maybe he was at work all day and doesn’t know what needs to be done next to be helpful, so he stays out of the way.
 Perhaps he was raised in a house where men don’t help so he doesn’t even think of it.
 Regardless, the judgement we heap on with the complaint is ill-founded.
 Truly, our husbands are NOT the enemy.
+Every little bit of reality helps overcome negative self talk.

 The Fix: Do what Paul tells us in Philippians 4:8 – “Finally, brothers and sisters, whatever is true, whatever is noble, whatever is right, whatever is pure, whatever is lovely, whatever is admirable—if anything is excellent or praiseworthy—think about such things.”
 When we do this – when we take our complaints and compare them to this list, we see the TRUTH.
 Let’s take this one, “If my husband loved me, he would help with the kids.”
 Okay, is that statement true?
 Probably not.
 Helping out is not a measure of love generally.
 Is that thought noble?
 No. That statement does not take the high road of understanding our spouse.
 Is that statement right (other versions call this ‘righteous’)?
 Well, ask your husband.
 When we are acting/thinking/talking righteously we are doing so in a way that pleases God.
 Does this complaint and assessment reflect your concerns in a way that pleases God?
 For me, that answer is no. God loves my husband infinitely more than I do.
 He wouldn’t want someone assuming the best of him.
 Work through the entire list, praying all the while.
 You’ll find your perspective turns around a bit.

 - The Fact: Clear communication can offset most of these complaints.
 I’ll be totally honest here.
 Sometimes my complaints mount up so high that the wall is visible to everyone in our house.
 When that happens, my husband generally leads me into our bedroom so we can be alone.
 He takes me in his arms and lovingly asks me what’s wrong.
 He reassures me that he won’t get upset.
 I cry and tell him the crazy negative thoughts I’ve been having.
 And he helps me to understand that what I’ve been “seeing” has been colored by my frustrations in life and aren’t really what’s happening.
 When I tell him I need help, he asks specifically what he can do.
 Once I tell him, he’s happy to help in whatever way I need!
 If I had communicated my needs sooner, a lot of frustration could have been avoided.
+Honestly, the only thing standing in your way is you.
+Open communication is an easy way to overcome these negative self talk moments.
+And that’s a good thing.

 Tell Us: